Refuse and recycling collections

-We are working hard to make sure you receive regular refuse and recycling collections which is our top priority, with everyone being told to stay at home.
+During the COVID-19 pandemic we are working hard to make sure you receive regular refuse and recycling collections which is our top priority.
 We are extremely busy, and there may need to be changes to how bins are collected, so please try to keep your household waste to a minimum during this time.
 Unless things fit inside your bins they will not be collected.

 At a time where more residents are working from home, if you do park your car on the road or rear street please can you ensure clear access is provided to the collection team so that they can navigate a clear route which will enable us to successfully empty all bins on your street.
 It would also be helpful if you could put your bin out for collection earlier than usual, this will assist us if we need to make any collection round adjustments with available resources.

 Lancashire County Council have relaxed restrictions at Lytham recycling centre and you no longer need to book an appointment slot before visiting.
 However social distancing measures remain in place.
 For full details on the current tip arrangements please visit https://www.lancashire.gov.uk/waste-and-recycling/

 Keeping yourself and the collection crew who collect your rubbish and recycling safe

 Remember to wash your hands and to clean the handles of your bins and boxes before and after you put them out for collection.

 The collection crews will have touch all bins and boxes on your street, and lots of others too, and cannot change their gloves between each bin and box they handle.
 Washing your hands and wiping the handles of your containers will help to keep you – and them safe.
 And don’t forget if you do come across the collection crew emptying containers please keep a safe distance from them.